 18. Finalize and invoice

 Hopefully, you’re able to conclude edits fairly painlessly, and your editor lets you know your article is now finalized.
-If you haven’t invoiced when you sent your first draft in (my personal habit), send your invoice now.
+If you haven’t invoiced when you sent your first draft in (my personal habit), send your invoice now (check out our detailed guide to freelancer invoicing for lots of tips).

 For extra credit… send in another article query along with that bill.
 Keep the momentum going and land another assignment, while the editor is feeling happy about the piece you just did.